NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ## Programming languages for the workshop exercises

-This version of the workshop currently only supports **Python** 3.
+This version of the workshop currently only supports **Python 3**.
 (The [original version](https://github.com/NeuroTechX/bci-workshop) also supports MATLAB and GNU Octave, but only works on Windows).
 Python is a very popular, multi-purpose powerful, free, open and simple to read scripting language.

 ## Supported operating systems